Camp Ripley Training Center

 Camp Ripley, located near Little Falls, Minnesota, is a 53,000-acre regional training center hosting numerous ranges and state-of-the-art facilities to support the training requirements of military and civilian agencies.
 In addition to providing resources enabling customers to train in a realistic environment, CRTC sustains lodging, administrative and conference space for customer events, programs and education.
 Additionally, CRTC remains committed to environmentally-sound stewardship throughout Central Minnesota to include its 18 miles of undeveloped Mississippi River shoreline.

-During the 2017 training year, CRTC oversaw approximately 389,000 man-days of military training - an increase of more than 50 percent - and 61,500 training man-days for local and state inter-agency partners.
+During the 2017 training year, CRTC facilitated approximately 389,000 man-days of military training - an increase of more than 50 percent - and 61,500 training man-days for local and state inter-agency partners.
 The increase in man-hours can be attributed to an increase of out-of-state organizations, law enforcement agencies and state partners utilizing Camp Ripley’s resources.

 In 2017 Camp Ripley was recognized with the Secretary of Defense Environmental Award for Natural Resources Conservation, Large Installation.
 The award recognizes individuals, teams and installations for their exceptional environmental achievements and innovative, cost-effective environmental practices.
 Camp Ripley’s environmental programs in conservation and compliance continue to maintain the triple bottom line of mission, environment and community through partnership opportunities, forestry and wildlife management, as well as community outreach.